-Chances are if you are here you already know, infertility is the inability to conceive after one year or longer of unprotected sex.
-Infertility affects 1 in 8 couples, and it affects men and women equally.
+Chances are if you are here, you already know infertility is defined as the inability to conceive or carry a pregnancy to term after 12 months of trying to conceive.
+Infertility affects 1 in 8 couples, men and women equally.
 The disease is treated through a variety of ways, including Assisted Reproductive Technologies (ART).

 - About 7% of men (4.7 million) and about 11% of women (6.7 million) of reproductive age in the United States have experienced fertility problems.

 - Studies suggest that after one year of having unprotected sex, 12% to 15% of couples are unable to conceive, and after two years, 10% of couples still have not had a live-born baby.

 - ⅓ of infertility cases are male factor, ⅓ are female factor, and ⅓ are both.

 - More than 1 million babies have been born via ART.

 - One study suggests that half of women undergoing fertility treatment find it the most upsetting experience of their lives.

 - Another study suggests that over 80% of women undergoing infertility have anxiety.